jveilleux/FarmFreshWeb/README.md

 # [**User Guide**](https://openfoodnetwork.org/user-guide/)

-This short video will give you a brief introduction to how the Open Food Network works, and what it can do for your food business.
+This short video will give you a brief introduction to how FarmFreshWeb.Com works, and what it can do for your business.

 ### Set up guides for producers and hubs:

-Learn how to get your business set-up on the OFN!
-These set-up guides will walk you through the steps involved in setting up a profile or online shop on your local OFN platform.
+Learn how to get your business set-up on FarmFreshWeb.com!
+These set-up guides will walk you through the steps involved in setting up a profile or online shop on the FarmFreshWeb.com platform.

 [HUBS SET-UP GUIDE](/hubs-set-up-guide.md)